aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/working-with-barcode-image/barcode-image-basic-features/generate-barcode-with-empty-bars/_index.md

 This property works only with 1D barcodes.

-The BarcodeGenerator provides setFilledBars() method and the default value is set to true; that means if this property is not set then the generated barcodes will have filled bars by default.
+The BarcodeGenerator class provides setFilledBars() method and the default value is set to true; that means if this property is not set then the generated barcodes will have filled bars by default.

 The following is an example of the new API usage: